raspishake/rsudp/README.md

 ### Tools for receiving and interacting with Raspberry Shake UDP data
 *Written by Ian Nesbitt (@iannesbitt) and Richard Boaz (@ivor)*

 `rsudp` is a tool for receiving and interacting with UDP data sent from a Raspberry Shake seismograph.
-It contains six main features:
+It contains six main types of output:
-1. Print - a debugging tool to output raw UDP output to the command line
+1. Print - a debugging tool to output raw UDP data to the command line
-2. Writer - a miniSEED writer
+2. Writer - a miniSEED format file writer
-3. Plot - a live-plotting routine to display data as it arrives on the port, with an option to save plots some time after an `ALARM` message is read from the queue
+3. Plot - a live-plotting routine to display data as it arrives, with an option to save plots at some prescribed time after an `ALARM` message is received
-4. Forward - forward a data cast to another destination
+4. Forward - forward a data cast to another machine:port combination / destination
-5. Alarm - an earthquake/sudden motion alert---complete with bandpass filter capability---configured to send an `ALARM` message to the queue in the event of a recursive STA/LTA alarm trigger, and optionally run some code
+5. Alarm - an earthquake / sudden motion alert---complete with bandpass filter capability---configured to send an `ALARM` message to the queue in the event of a recursive STA/LTA alarm trigger, and optionally run some code
 6. AlertSound - a thread that plays a MP3 audio file when an `ALARM` message is read from the queue

 `rsudp` is written in Python but requires no coding knowledge to run.
-Simply follow the instructions to install the software, go to your Shake's web front end, point a UDP data cast at your computer's local IP address, start rsudp from the command line, and watch as the data rolls in.
+Simply follow the instructions to install the software, go to your Shake's web front end, configure a UDP datacast to your computer's local IP address, start rsudp from the command line, and watch the data roll in.

 ## Notes about `rsudp`

 **Note: The port you send data to must be open on the receiving end.** In Windows, this may mean clicking "allow" on a firewall popup.
 On most other machines, the port you send UDP data to (8888 or 18001 are common choices) must be open to UDP traffic.

-Generally, if you are sending data inside a local network, there will not be any router firewall to pass data through.
+Generally, if you are sending data within a local network, there will be no router firewall to have to pass data through.
 If you are sending data to another network, you will almost certainly have to forward data through a firewall in order to receive it.
-Raspberry Shake cannot help you figure out how to set up your router to do this.
-Contact your ISP or network administrator, or consult your router's manual for help setting up port forwarding.
+You should contact your ISP or network administrator, or consult your router's manual for help setting up port-forwarding.

-**Note: this program has not been tested to run on the Raspberry Shake itself.** Raspberry Shake is not liable to provide support for any strange Shake behavior should you choose to do this.
-This program is intended to run on a separate RPi or workstation, and for the Raspberry Shake to cast data to that computer.
+**Note: this program has not been tested to run on the Raspberry Shake itself.** Raspberry Shake is not liable nor can we provide support for any strange Shake behavior should you choose to do this.
+This program is intended to run on a separate RPi or workstation, while the Raspberry Shake is meant to cast data to that computer.

 ## Installation